 Farmer's Markets in Amsterdam

 There are weekly organic farmer's markets (boerenmarkt) held in Amsterdam, with a pleasant, friendly atmosphere:

 (Jordaan) - Saturdays 0900 to 1700

 Nieuwmarkt (centre) - Saturdays 0900 to 1700

-De Pure Markt - Large Sunday market event which takes place at 2 locations every month in the south of Amsterdam (at Frankendael Park and Amstel Park) although it is not so active during the winter.
+De Pure Markt - Large Sunday market event which takes place at 2 locations every month (except Jan/Feb) in the south of Amsterdam - at Frankendael Park and Amstel Park.
+Opening hours are 1100 to 1800.
 Some stalls sell organic produce.

 Natural Health Food Stores (natuur winkels) in Amsterdam

 Estafette is one of our favourite organic food stores with 18 locations throughout Netherlands.
 The staff are friendly and they usually have good offers running on a weekly basis.
 There are 4 stores in the Amsterdam area: Ceintuurbaan 218-220 (De Pijp/Zuid), 2e Hugo de Grootstraat 9-11 (Westerpark), Oostelijke Handelskade 1051 (Zeeburg) and Bos en Lommerweg 261-265 (Bos en Lommer) and Czaar Peterstraat 2b (East Amsterdam) - all offer the Odin packages.